-In any case where the trustee is appointed on or after 1 April 2005 he must provide certain information about time spent on the case, free of charge, upon request by the bankrupt or any creditor.
+In any case where the liquidator is appointed on or after 1 April 2005 he must provide certain information about the time spent on the case, free of charge, upon request by any creditor, director or shareholder of the company.
 The information which must be provided is -

-- the total number of hours spent on the case by the trustee or staff assigned to the case; - for each grade of staff, the average hourly rate at which they are charged out; - the number of hours spent by each grade of staff in the relevant period.
+- the total number of hours spent on the case by the liquidator or staff assigned to the case; - for each grade of staff, the average hourly rate at which they are charged out; - the number of hours spent by each grade of staff in the relevant period.

-The period for which the information must be provided is the period from appointment to the end of the most recent period of six months reckoned from the date of the trustee's appointment, or where he has vacated office, the date that he vacated office.
+The period for which the information must be provided is the period from appointment to the end of the most recent period of six months reckoned from the date of the liquidator's appointment, or where he has vacated office, the date that he vacated office.

-The information must be provided within 28 days of receipt of the request by the trustee, and requests must be made within two years from vacation of office.
+The information must be provided within 28 days of receipt of the request by the liquidator, and requests must be made within two years from vacation of office.